Certification and Classification of Linear Quantum Error Mitigation Methods: Case Study: Strategy Certification

 then the hidden inverse of this noisy gate is given by:

-So we need to add the hidden inverse implementation, of any gate we wish to mitigate using CHILM, to our gate set (\eqRC{completeGateSetA}{completeGateSetB}{completeGateSetC}), which could double the number of gates in our gate set.
+So we need to add the hidden-inverse implementation, of any gate we wish to mitigate using CHILM, to our gate set (\eqRC{completeGateSetA}{completeGateSetB}{completeGateSetC}), which could double the number of gates in our gate set.